 Members and senior officers are responsible for putting in place proper arrangements for the governance of the Council's affairs and the stewardship of the resources at its disposal.
-This task is managed by the Management Team (MT) which comprises the Chief Executive and Directors supported by Statutory Officers: Section 151 Officer and Monitoring Officer.
+The Management Team (MT), which comprises the Chief Executive and Directors supported by Statutory Officers, manages this task: Section 151 Officer and Monitoring Officer.

-The Council has adopted a Local Code of Corporate Governance which is consistent with the principles of the Chartered Institute of Public Finance & Accountancy (CIPFA) and Society of Local Authority Chief Executive's (SOLACE) Framework Delivering Good Governance in Local Government Guidance Notes for English Authorities 2016.
-The Annual Governance Statement explains how the Council has complied with its Local Code and the requirements of the Accounts and Audit (England) Regulations 2015, which requires all relevant bodies to prepare an Annual Governance Statement.
+The Council has adopted a Local Code of Corporate Governance, which is consistent with the principles of the Chartered Institute of Public Finance & Accountancy (CIPFA), and Society of Local Authority Chief Executive's (SOLACE) Framework Delivering Good Governance in Local Government Guidance Notes for English Authorities 2016.
+The Annual Governance Statement explains how the Council has complied with its Local Code and the requirements of the Accounts and Audit (England) Regulations 2015 (amended 2021), which requires all relevant bodies to prepare an Annual Governance Statement.

-The Local Code of Corporate Governance was updated during 2020/2021, approved by the Audit Committee in March 2021, and was ratified at Full Council on 14 July 2021.
+The Local Code of Corporate Governance was updated during 2021/2022, approved by the Audit Committee in March 2022, and was ratified at Full Council on 13 July 2022.